Raymond James Background Information

 The industry wide investigation resulted in censures and fines totaling $9.2 million against 29 firms, including Raymond James.
 The FINRA states that over 8,000 disclosures of reportable information about brokers at these firms were late.

 Regulators must rely upon firms to make timely disclosure because oversight of more than 665,000 registered brokers at nearly 5,300 registered firms is otherwise extremely difficult.
 Securities firms chose decades ago to be “self-regulated”.

-The Securities and Exchange Commission (SEC) and NASD announced disciplinary and enforcement actions Raymond James for causing its clients to pay higher than necessary commissions on mutual funds.
+The Securities and Exchange Commission (SEC) and FINRA announced disciplinary and enforcement actions Raymond James for causing its clients to pay higher than necessary commissions on mutual funds.